double-great/listen/_drafts/how-to-record.md

 title: How to record audio from screen readers
 ---

-Capturing the audio output from all of these screen readers is a bit of a challenge.
-There are many ways to do it.
+This project captures the audio output from multiple screen readers.
+The process to capture each recording is a bit of a challenge as it requires different operating systems and platforms.
+There are many ways to capture these recordings.
 Here is one workflow.

 ## Software